philsturgeon/codeigniter-oauth/README.md

 ## CodeIgniter OAuth

+## !!!
+DEPRECATED !!!
+**This package is no longer actively maintained.
+If somebody sends in a pull request with some major security bug then I'll merge it, but otherwise nothing will be done.
+Use [thephpleague/oauth1-client](https://github.com/thephpleague/oauth-client) instead.**

 An implementation of the [OAuth](http://oauth.net/) protocol with drivers to work with different providers such as Twitter, Google, etc.

 This is based on the wonderful [Kohana OAuth](https://github.com/kohana/oauth) package but has been adapted to work with a wider range of providers.